 Our position on euthanasia and assisted dying

-It is important to note that hospice will continue to support people regardless of their desire for euthanasia.
+However, it is important to note that while hospices may not provide assisted dying services, they will continue to support people regardless of their desire for assisted dying or euthanasia.

-We appreciate and acknowledge an individuals right to choose and acknowledge the wide range of perspectives around euthanasia.
+We appreciate and acknowledge an individual’s right to choose and acknowledge the wide range of perspectives around assisted death.

 People living with a terminal illness should be supported to live in whatever way is important to them, their family and whānau.

-People should have access to good palliative care support regardless of where they live.
-We need to address issues of access to care, social isolation, lack of support for family carers before we give people the means to choose death.
+It is our firm belief that people should have access to good palliative care support regardless of where they live.
+We need to address issues of access to care, social isolation, and lack of support for family carers so that people have real choice about how they die.

 As an organisation we appreciate that there are a range of views on this challenging and emotive topic; we respect that everyone has the right to their opinion.
-There are varying views from a spiritual, religious or cultural perspective which may not be the same for all individuals within a group or culture.
-We acknowledge the impact these beliefs will have on the way a person thinks about euthanasia.
+There are varying views from a spiritual, religious or cultural perspective, which may not be the same for all individuals within a group or culture.
+We acknowledge the impact these beliefs will have on the way a person thinks about assisted dying or euthanasia.

 Greater education of all health professionals is needed to dispel the myths surrounding pain and symptom relief and all aspects of end-of-life care.
 We encourage all those prescribing medication and providing palliative care to consult with hospice specialist clinicians and other palliative care experts where necessary.

-We believe that palliative care should be routinely available to all who need it, and Government should make sufficient funding available to ensure access to palliative care whether provided by a hospital, at home, in residential care facilities or by hospice teams.
+We believe that palliative care should be routinely available to all who need it, and Government should make sufficient funding available to ensure access to palliative care, whether provided in a hospital, at home, in residential care facilities or by hospice teams.